pleku/oracle-jet-integration/README.md

       },
 ```
 5. Copy the `webpack.config.js` file from this project to the application project.
-It is needed for making sure Oracle Jet frontend sources are imported properly and modified a bit.
+It is needed for making sure Oracle JET frontend sources are imported properly and modified a bit.
 6. Copy the folder `plugins` from this project to the application project.
+7. Copy the folder `loaders` from this project to the application project.

 ### Patches Welcome